cbg-ethz/pybda/docs/source/usecase_clustering.rst

 * do a clustering with $50, \dots, 200$ cluster centers on the three features we got from the factor analysis,
 * give the Spark driver $3G$ of memory and the executor $6G$ of memory.

-Having the parameters set, we call koios
+Having the parameters set, we call PyBDA

 .. code-block:: bash

-  koios clustering koios-usecase-kmeans.config IP
+  pybda clustering pybda-usecase-kmeans.config IP

 The above command first executes the dimension reduction and then the clustering.
 After both ran, you should check the plots and statistics.